 Written by Patrick Malloy, Nidec Motor Corporation Technical Trainer

 One of the biggest threats to a motor is a dirty environment.
 TEFC, or Totally Enclosed, Fan-Cooled motors, are fully sealed to keep contaminants out but it’s still important to keep them free of dust, dirt, oil, and debris.
-TEFC motors vent heat through their external fins and the fan, so simply stated, “if it ain’t clean, it ain’t cool”.
+TEFC motors vent heat through their external fins and the fan, so simply stated, “if it clean, it cool”.
 When the motor is dirty, the ability for it to dissipate heat is reduced leading to internal damage.
 Additionally, excess wear and tear can occur if a motor cannot stay cool – causing it to die early.
 As a good rule of thumb, for every 10°C above the insulation that the motor rated for, the life of the internal winding insulation is cut in half.

 On the other hand, there are also Open Drip Proof motors which have open vents allowing air to flow directly over the windings, keeping the motor cooler and preventing overheating.
 However, the open concept of this motor allows for outside contaminants and dust to enter the chamber easily.
 This can cause extreme damage, especially in a dusty or dirty environment.

 Preventative maintenance and cleaning of motors and components should be done on a routine schedule and should always be completed before and after operation, especially in dirty environments and before the motor is due to be put away for the season.
 Here are some helpful general motor winterization tips as we are approaching frosty weather.

 - Dust them off